CogStack/tika-service/README.md

 - `use-legacy-ocr-parser-for-single-page-doc` - in case of single-page PDF documents, whether to use the legacy parser (default: `false`).
 - `ocr-detect-angles` - used in conjunction with apply rotation, so if apply-rotation is not used this should be false (default: `false`)
 - `ocr-dpi` - a bit ambiguous as this is also provided in the tesseract-ocr-parser, DPI used to render the image (default: `150`)

+- `ocr-rendering-strategy`, values: "ALL" -render everything (images and text), "NO_TEXT", "TEXT_ONLY", "VECTOR_GRAPHICS_ONLY" - only vector images are rendered

+values: "NONE", "RAW_IMAGES", "RENDER_PAGES_BEFORE_PARSE", "RENDER_PAGES_AT_PAGE_END"
+- `ocr-image-strategy` - how do are the images rendered, raw_images renders them on the go, while the others are before parse and at the end

+#### IMPORTANT
+- `ocr-strategy` - this is the value that affects if OCR is performed at ALL, options:
+  - "AUTO"
+  - "NO_OCR" - exactly what it says, it WONT do any OCR
+  - "OCR_AND_TEXT_EXTRACTION" - OCR and text extraction, WARNING, this will result in DUPLICATED TEXT
+  - "OCR_ONLY" - only do OCR, without text extraction (this is done separately)
+  -
+With the above setting you can speed up the workflows of certain processes, if you know you DO NOT need to OCR images, then it makes total sense to disable this as it will improve the service's speed by a substantial amount, resulting in near instant results.
+OCR should definitely be disabled for use with process_bulk.

 Please check the `application.yaml` file for range limits on these settings.